Bogfoot/QLaibLib/README.md

 # QLaibLib

-A reorganized, publishable Python package that wraps the existing QuTAG + `coincfinder` toolchain.
+A reorganized Python package that wraps the existing QuTAG toolchain.
 QLaibLib exposes a clean API, plotting helpers, metrics (QBER, visibility, contrast), and a Tkinter-based live dashboard without needing a browser.
+Ready and lab friendly. :)

 ## Features